angela00kim/data-portfolio/02-exchange-recommendation-engine/README.md

 ## Example Output (Agent View)

-The recommendation engine is integrated into an internal tool used by call center agents.
+The recommendation engine is at the backend and output tables are called in the frontend consultation screen used by call center agents.

 ### Washer Example
 ![Washer Example](agent-view/washer_recommendation_example.png)